sozialhelden/accessibility-cloud/app/docs/importing-data.md

 - `javascript`: JavaScript expression like `Array.from({length: d}, (v, k) => k + 1)`.
 Supports ES2015. `d` is predefined as the input chunk/object.
 Evaluates the expression and writes its result as new chunk/object to the output.

+### `UploadRemoteFileToS3`

+For each given input object, stream a file from a remote URL to our Amazon S3 storage.
+An admin must enable this feature for the data source before you can use this stream unit.

+#### Parameters

+- `remotePathProperty`: Key path (in dot-notation) where to find the remote path on our S3 in any given input object.
+- `mimeTypeProperty`: Key path (in dot-notation) where to find the mime type to set on S3 in any given input object.
+- `isUploadedFlagProperty`: Key path (in dot-notation) where to find a flag that the object is already uploaded to S3.
+If the value of this property is `true`, the server will skip the upload for the input object.
+- `sourceUrlTemplateDataProperty`: Key path (in dot-notation) where to find the property to use as input for string template-based URLs.
+- `sourceUrlProperty`: Key path (in dot-notation) where to find the URL of the source file to stream.

+### `UpsertImage`

+Inserts an `Image` document into the database.
+Upserting will link the image with another target document, e.g. a `Place`.

+#### Parameters

+- `refetchAfterUpsert` (optional): Set this to `true` to output a refetched document after each upsert.
+This document will contain all properties in the DB, even the ones that you have not included in the upsert modifier.

 ### `UpsertPlace`

-Inserts an object into the database as place.
+Inserts a `PlaceInfo` document into the database.
 Upserting will link the place with the source you have created in the accessibility.cloud web UI, and will make it available to API users when…

 - you have accepted the terms and conditions for the data source's organization
 - your data source is not in draft state anymore (see the source's 'Settings' tab in the web UI)
 - the app token used to query the API belongs to an app by an organization that is allowed to read your source's data (you can either allow everyone or specific organizations to use your data source in the 'Settings' tab).

 `UpsertPlace` is usually the last unit in the stream chain, but it outputs status data for each processed chunk that you can use for debugging.

+#### Parameters

+- `refetchAfterUpsert` (optional): Set this to `true` to output a refetched document after each upsert.
+This document will contain all properties in the DB, even the ones that you have not included in the upsert modifier.

 ### `UpsertEquipment`